-"63.
-It is not difficult to decipher that KECI's trademark rights corresponding to POWER SUPPLY goods do not extend to the KOLIN branded air-conditioners of KPII as it is very obvious that air-conditioners which fall under Class 11 are not related to and are of different kind from 'Automatic voltage regulator, converter, recharger, stereo booster, AC-DC regulated power supply, step-down transformer, PA amplified AC-DC' of KECI classified under Class 9.
+"56.
+As it is, KECI's trademark right does not extend to the KOLIN airconditioners of KPII as it is very obvious that air-conditioners which fall under Class 11 are not related to and are of different kind from 'Automatic voltage regulator, converter, recharger, stereo booster, AC-DC regulated power supply, step-down transformer, PA amplified AC-DC' which fall under Class 9.